 As Is Sale.

 EXCEPT FOR THE EXPRESS REPRESENTATIONS AND WARRANTIES OF SELLER SET FORTH IN THIS AGREEMENT AND THE CLOSING DOCUMENTS (AS DEFINED BELOW), PURCHASER UNDERSTANDS AND AGREES THAT SELLER IS NOT MAKING AND HAS NOT AT ANY TIME MADE ANY WARRANTIES OR REPRESENTATIONS OF ANY KIND OR CHARACTER, EXPRESSED OR IMPLIED, WITH RESPECT TO THE PROPERTY OR THE TRUTH, ACCURACY OR COMPLETENESS OF ANY MATERIALS, DATA OR INFORMATION DELIVERED BY SELLER TO PURCHASER IN CONNECTION WITH THE TRANSACTION CONTEMPLATED HEREBY.
 PURCHASER ACKNOWLEDGES AND AGREES THAT UPON CLOSING, SELLER SHALL TRANSFER AND CONVEY TO PURCHASER AND PURCHASER SHALL ACCEPT THE PROPERTY “AS IS, WHERE IS, WITH ALL FAULTS”, EXCEPT TO THE EXTENT EXPRESSLY PROVIDED OTHERWISE IN THIS AGREEMENT OR IN ANY AGREEMENT OR INSTRUMENT EXECUTED BY SELLER AND DELIVERED TO PURCHASER AT CLOSING (“CLOSING DOCUMENTS”).
+Recognizing Purchaser’s current tenancy and access to the Property and Property Information, Purchaser confirms it has made such inspections as it considers appropriate and is proceeding in reliance on its own investigation and the express representations in Section 6 and the Closing Documents.
+After Closing, any condition‑related claims shall be limited to Seller’s surviving representations and warranties, subject to Sections 6(d) and 9, and not to matters known to Purchaser pre‑Closing or reasonably discoverable.

 Survival of Representations After Closing.

-All representations and warranties of Seller herein shall survive the Closing for the period which runs the same length of the appropriate and applicable statues of limitations set forth by Georgia law (the “Seller’s Limitation Period”).
-All representations of warranties of Purchaser shall survive the Closing or the termination of this Agreement by Purchaser for the time period which runs the same length as the appropriate and applicable statues of limitations set forth by Georgia law (the “Purchaser’s Limitation Period”).
+All representations and warranties of Seller herein shall survive the Closing for the period of twelve (12) months (the “Seller’s Limitation Period”).
+All representations of warranties of Purchaser shall survive the Closing or the termination of this Agreement by Purchaser for the time period of twelve (12) months after the Closing date (the “Purchaser’s Limitation Period”).
+Notwithstanding the foregoing, the following representations and warranties of Seller (the “Fundamental Representations”) shall survive for a period of twenty-four (24) months after the Closing Date (the “Fundamental Survival Period”): (i) organization and authority; (ii) title to the Premises; (iii) taxes attributable to periods prior to Closing; and (iv) FIRPTA/OFAC compliance.

 Purchaser shall provide written notice to Seller of any breach of any of Seller’s warranties or representations of which Purchaser acquires knowledge, through any means, at any time after the Closing Date but prior to the expiration of the Seller’s Limitation Period, and shall allow Seller thirty (30) days from the date of such Purchaser’s notice to Seller within which to cure such breach, or, if such breach is susceptible of cure but cannot reasonably be cured within thirty (30) days, an additional reasonable time period required to effect such cure so long as such cure has been commenced within such thirty (30) days and diligently pursued but in no event more than ninety (90) days from the date of such Purchaser’s notice to Seller.
-The Closing Date shall be extended until such breach has been cured, in the event Purchaser elects to continue the Agreement to allow Seller to cure same.
+The Closing Date shall be extended until such breach has been cured, in the event Purchaser elects to continue the Agreement to allow Seller to cure same but not beyond the Outside Date.
 If Seller fails to cure such breach after written notice and within such cure period (as extended), Purchaser’s sole remedy shall be an action at law for damages as a consequence thereof, and Purchaser shall have all equitable remedies, all of which may be exercised by Purchaser within Seller’s Limitation Period.